davisjam/davisjam.github.io/_pages/home.md

 ## 2025

+- One paper accepted to **ICSE'25**: Zero-Trust Dependencies for software supply chain security.
+Congrats to Paschal and the team!
 - Two papers accepted to **WACV'25**: (1) optimizing token pruning approaches for edge devices, and (2) evaluating multi-stream architectures for vision transformer.
 Congrats to Nick, Purvish, and the team!

 ## 2024